openshift-pipelines/pipelines-as-code/README.md

 <https://github.com/new>, you will need to provide a name (eg: `pac-demo`) and check
 the `"[ ] Add a README file"` box before pressing the `"Create Repository"` button.

-You are now able to enable the `Pipelines as Code` Github Application as created by the Admin onto your new repository by following this guide [here](https://docs.github.com/en/developers/apps/managing-github-apps/installing-github-apps).
+You are now able to enable the `Pipelines-as-Code` GitHub Application as created by the Admin onto your new repository by following this guide [here](https://docs.github.com/en/developers/apps/managing-github-apps/installing-github-apps).